TaleLearnCode/Ch-ch-ch-changes/Demos/DemoScript.md

 5. Go to the *metadata* container, find Topic-5, change 'Soft Skills' to 'People Skills'
 6. Show how the Azure Function was triggered
 7. Rerun the query above against the *presentations* container and show how 'Soft Skills' has been changed back to 'People Skills'

+---

+## Replicating Containers

+#### Prep-Work

+1. Create an Azure Cosmos DB database labeled *replicateData*

+2. Create a container within the *replicateData* database labeled *presentations* with a partition key named *eventId*

+3. Create a container within the *replicateData* database labeled *presentationsByTag* with a partition key named *tagId*

+4. Validate the following properties within the *Demonstrator* Settings class:
+* DataFolderPath
+* PresentationsContainerName
+* ReplicateDataDatabaseName

+5. Validate the following settings within the *ReplicatingData-Function* local.setings.json:
+* CosmosConnectionString
+* DatabaseName
+* PresentationsByTagContainerName

+#### Demo Steps
+1. Talk about how we are going to stimulate replicating data to different partitions to improve search
+2. In the Azure Portal, show how both the *Presentations* and *PresentationsByTag* containers are empty
+3. Talk through the code within the *ReplicatingData* function
+4. Ensure that the ReplicateData-Function and Demonstrator projects are set to start
+5. Start the solution projects
+6. Start the *Replicating Containers* demo from the *Demonstrator* project
+7. Show how the records have been added to the *PresentationsByTag* container